puppylinux-woof-CE/puppylinux-woof-CE.github.io/index.md

 ### Puppy Linux advantage

  1. Ready to use → all tools for common daily computing usage already included.
- 2. Ease of use → grandpa-friendly certified ™
+ 2. Ease of use → lots of included help & hints
- 3. Relatively small size → 300 MB or less.
+ 3. Relatively small size → typically 500 MB or less.
  4. Fast and versatile.
- 5. Customisable within minutes → remasters.
+ 5. Customisable within minutes → can be made permanent with remasters.
- 6. Different flavours → optimised to support older computers, newer computers.
+ 6. Different flavours → optimised to support older & newer computers.
  7. Variety → hundreds of derivatives ("puplets"), one of which will surely meet your needs.

 If one of these things interest you, read on.

 ### Yes, but what does it [look and feel like](screenshots.html "Screenshot Page")?

 Just a fairly typical example - each Pup has its own look and feel.....

 [![Screenshot of S15Pup64-22.12](screenshots/S15Pup64.png){: .cr-image }](screenshots.html "Screenshot Page")

 ### First thing first